avcoder/comp2105-week09/presentationNotes.md

 - 2.5 occurs here
 - so that's the animation I would expect
 - [click run]
+- absolute values are good if your syncing to music

 # Use position to set a label, OR specify where a tween should be placed